Juvenile Law Center Announces 2021 Leadership Prize Recipients

 Awardees are Tech CEO, Georgetown Professor, and award-winning newspaper

-PHILADELPHIA, PA (March 8, 2021) — Today, Juvenile Law Center, the nation’s first public interest law firm, is pleased to announce the recipients of its 2021 Leadership Prize.
+PHILADELPHIA, PA (March 8, 2021) — Today, Juvenile Law Center, the nation’s first public interest law firm for children's rights, is pleased to announce the recipients of its 2021 Leadership Prize.
 The organization’s annual Leadership Prize is awarded to outstanding individuals working in any field – law, government, the arts, media, entertainment, sports, business, or any other sector – who are fighting for the rights and well-being of youth in the child welfare and justice systems.
 The work of our awardees has substantially improved the lives of the country’s most vulnerable youth.

 The 2021 winners of the Prize are: